Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/projection_least_squares_regression.md

 inverse! $x = A^{-1}b$ is not an option to find the parameters in $x$.</p>

 <p>The data points contain some measurement error or 'noise' and we don't want
 our model to fit this noise.
-We want out model to capture informative trends, that will generalise to new data with different that will generalise to new data with different noise.
+We want our model to capture informative trends, that will generalise to new data with different noise.
 Therefore we have to accept some discrepancy between our fitted model and the data.
 We want to minimise this 'model error' when we fit.</p>

 <p>Since we can't find an $x$ that satisfies $Ax = b$, we look for a 'best $x$'
 that comes close: \(\hat x\).
 The $b$ doesn't fall into the column space of $A$